 Sash windows in older wooden frames can be especially hard to draught-proof: click here for advice.
 Gaps between floorboards can be sealed by laying flooring grade hardboard over the whole floor.
 Quarter-round lengths of wooden beading can be used to fill large gaps under skirting boards.

-Remember that the purpose of draught proofing is NOT to exclude all fresh air from your home, but to ensure that ventilation is controlled and that your home feels comfortable.
+Remember that the purpose of draught proofing is NOT to exclude all fresh air from your home, You must ensure that ventilation is controlled and that your home feels comfortable.
+Stagnant air causes drowsiness as carbon dioxide levels rise.
 Bathrooms and kitchens need more ventilation to get rid of steam and water vapour which can otherwise lead to condensation on walls and windows which can encourage the growth of mould.
+You can reduce kitchen and bathroom heat loss, whilst maintaining adequate ventilation, with heat recovery units.
+These are boxes containing a plate heat exchanger with supply and extract fans.
+They maintain balanced air supply in a room and pre heat the incoming air from the warm extracted air without the moisture.

 It has been estimated that fitting draught proofing can save the emission of 140-155 kg of carbon dioxide per year.

 Draught proofing is one of the most inexpensive but effective ways of making your home more energy efficient and more comfortable.
-Nearly all the materials listed above can be bought for under £10 each and they can all be fitted by any competent DIY enthusiast.
-Your efforts may save around £20 per year on your heating bills.
+Nearly all the materials listed above can be bought for under £20 each and they can all be fitted by any competent DIY enthusiast.
+Your efforts may save around £25 per year on your heating bills.
+Buy and fit a carbon monoxide (CO) monitor alarm for about £25.

 3. Insulating the loft

-Up to a sixth of the heat loss from uninsulated homes goes out through the roof, yet this can be cut substantially by using suitable thermal insulation.
+This is the first item to tackle.
+Over a quarter of the heat loss from uninsulated homes goes out through the roof, because heat rises; yet this can be cut substantially by using suitable thermal insulation.
 Indeed, loft insulation is the single most cost-effective, low risk, energy-saving measure that can be applied to existing homes.

 Under pitched or sloping roofs, insulation is normally added between and over the horizontal joists across the floor of the loft.
-It is recommended that this insulation is 270 mm (11 inches) thick.
-A variety of materials can be used, in quilt or loose form, ranging from renewable cellulose and sheep’s wool to more energy-intensive mineral wool.
+It is recommended that this insulation is 600mm (2 ft), thick glass fibre matting, depending upon its density.
+A variety of other materials can be used, in quilt or loose form, ranging from renewable cellulose and sheep’s wool to more effective mineral wool.
 The insulation material should not be pushed up against the sloping rafters: a gap of 25 mm (1 inch) must be left to allow air to circulate.
 If there is a cold water tank in the roof, insulation should be lapped up against it, and not placed underneath, to allow heat to rise under the tank and prevent the water freezing.

 If the loft space has been converted into a living space, then insulation has to be applied between the sloping rafters on the underside of the roof.
 Suitable materials include mineral wool and polystyrene in various forms including spray foams, rolls and rigid slabs.
 Where space is limited, you can use multifoil insulation.
 In most cases a 50mm (2 inch) ventilated airspace must be provided between the upper surface of the insulation and the tiling underlay.

-Flat roofs can also be insulated but it is most cost effective to add or replace the insulation in a flat roof when the roof covering needs renewing.
+Flat roofs can also be insulated but it is most cost effective to add or replace the insulation in a flat roof when the roof covering needs renewing; at approximately 15 to 20 year intervals.

 Find a registered installer through the National Insulation Association (NIA)